kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 3. Add the code below to the AppDelegate
 4. Add SendTags according to your tracking needs

-NOTE!
-If you are using a hybrid app, read the documentation for more details on how implement the SendTag tracking.
+If you are using WKWebViews in the app, the framework has functionality to automatically transmit the Sifo Internet cookie to the WKWebView.
+Please read the documentation for more details.

 **Implementation instructions:**
 ---